OpenGradient/veil/README.md

 Point any OpenAI SDK at `og-veil` with one env var.
-Your prompts are encrypted via Oblivious HTTP end-to-end to an attested TEE enclave, and every response is cryptographically verified before it reaches your code.
+Your prompts are encrypted via Oblivious HTTP end-to-end to an attested TEE enclave, and every response is cryptographically verified before it reaches your agent, keeping every prompt private and verifiable.
 You trust math - not us, the host, or the network.
 Your agent's code doesn't change.

 - **Private & unlinkable** - Oblivious HTTP splits *who you are* from *what you